arizmuajianisan/docker-wordpress-mysql-phpmyadmin/readme.md

 **WARNING** :warning:

-Make sure you already run the Wordpress on the production server and completed the instalation.
+Ensure that you have already run WordPress on the production server and completed the installation.

-We will use the plugin UpdraftPlus: WP Backup & Migration Plugin.

-This plugin need to installed on both Development WP and Production WP.
+To migrate your WordPress site from development to production, we will use the UpdraftPlus: WP Backup & Migration Plugin.
+This plugin needs to be installed on both the Development and Production WordPress instances.

-Step to perform:

-*On the Wordpress Development*

-Do the full backups, all the component need to exported.
+### Steps to Perform:

+#### On the WordPress Development Site:

+1. **Create Full Backups**: Use UpdraftPlus to back up all components:
    - Database
    - Plugins
    - Themes
    - Uploads
-   - Others
+   - Other files

-  1. Download all the backup file
+2. **Download Backup Files**: After the backup is complete, download all backup files to your local machine.

-  2. Copy to your Production Server
+3. **Transfer Backup Files**: Copy the downloaded backup files to your Production Server using a secure method (e.g., SCP, FTP).

-On the Wordpress Production:
+#### On the WordPress Production Site:

-   3. Go to UdraftPlus setting area
+4. **Access UpdraftPlus Settings**: Log in to your Production WordPress site and navigate to the UpdraftPlus settings area.

-   4. Upload the backup files
+5. **Upload Backup Files**: Use the upload feature to import the backup files you transferred.

-   5. Restore with it
+6. **Restore the Site**: Follow the prompts to restore your site using the uploaded backup files.

-After the process is completed, you will need to login using the credentials from Development WP.
+After the restoration process is complete, log in using the credentials from your Development WordPress site.

 This README provides a basic overview of how to set up and run the Docker Compose file for WordPress and MySQL.